WPSurfer.com

 (http.request.uri contains ".zip") or (http.request.uri contains ".rar") or (http.request.uri contains ".bak") or (http.request.uri contains ".bat") or (http.request.uri contains ".htacc") or (http.request.uri contains ".tar") or (http.request.uri contains ".env") or (http.request.uri contains ".tgz") or (http.request.uri contains ".7z") or (http.request.uri contains ".sql") or (http.request.uri contains ".xz") or (http.request.uri contains ".yml") or (http.request.uri contains ".aws") or (http.request.uri contains ".alfa") or (http.request.uri contains ".zlib") or (http.request.uri contains ".bk") or (http.request.uri contains ".bz2") or (http.request.uri contains ".dat") or (http.request.uri contains ".gz") or (http.request.uri contains ".py") or (http.request.uri contains ".jsp") or (http.request.uri contains ".asp") or (http.request.uri contains ".cgi") or (http.request.uri contains ".bash") or (http.request.uri contains ".dll") or (http.request.uri contains ".hg") or (http.request.uri contains ".git") or (http.request.uri contains ".cfg") or (http.request.uri contains ".mdb") or (http.request.uri contains ".htpas") or (http.request.uri contains ".pass") or (http.request.uri contains ".out") or (http.request.uri contains ".cmd") or (http.request.uri contains ".swp") or (http.request.uri contains ".exe") or (http.request.uri contains ".ini") or (http.request.uri contains ".phtml") or (http.request.uri contains ".md") or (http.request.uri contains ".axd") or (http.request.uri contains ".log") or (http.request.uri contains ".sqlite") or (http.request.uri contains ".hash") or (http.request.uri contains ".cfm") or (http.request.uri contains ".txt") or (http.request.uri contains ".html")

-I collected those from Cloudflare firewall logs
+I collected those from my Cloudflare firewall logs.

-Cloudflare Firewall Rules: Block Query Strings
+Block Query Strings

-In case you might want to block malicious query strings, here are some keyword to block your firewall.
+In case you might want to block malicious query strings, here are some keyword to block with your firewall.

 #1script